Rings of Neptune: Confinement

 The arcs in the Adams ring remain unexplained.
 Their existence is a puzzle because basic orbital dynamics imply that they should spread out into a uniform ring over a matter of years.
-Several theories about the arcs' confinement have been suggested, the most widely publicized of which holds that Galatea confines the arcs via its 42:43 co-rotational inclination resonance (CIR).
+Several hypotheses about the arcs' confinement have been suggested, the most widely publicized of which holds that Galatea confines the arcs via its 42:43 co-rotational inclination resonance (CIR).
 The resonance creates 84 stable sites along the ring's orbit, each 4° long, with arcs residing in the adjacent sites.
 However measurements of the rings' mean motion with Hubble and Keck telescopes in 1998 led to the conclusion that the rings are not in CIR with Galatea.

 A later model suggested that confinement resulted from a co-rotational eccentricity resonance (CER).
 The model takes into account the finite mass of the Adams ring, which is necessary to move the resonance closer to the ring.
-A byproduct of this theory is a mass estimate for the Adams ring—about 0.002 of the mass of Galatea.
-A third theory proposed in 1986 requires an additional moon orbiting inside the ring; the arcs in this case are trapped in its stable Lagrangian points.
-However Voyager 2s observations placed strict constraints on the size and mass of any undiscovered moons, making such a theory unlikely.
-Some other more complicated theories hold that a number of moonlets are trapped in co-rotational resonances with Galatea, providing confinement of the arcs and simultaneously serving as sources of the dust.
+A byproduct of this hypothesis is a mass estimate for the Adams ring—about 0.002 of the mass of Galatea.
+A third hypothesis proposed in 1986 requires an additional moon orbiting inside the ring; the arcs in this case are trapped in its stable Lagrangian points.
+However Voyager 2s observations placed strict constraints on the size and mass of any undiscovered moons, making such a hypothesis unlikely.
+Some other more complicated hypotheses hold that a number of moonlets are trapped in co-rotational resonances with Galatea, providing confinement of the arcs and simultaneously serving as sources of the dust.